parallella/parallella-examples/DAC-WaveGen/README.md

 * Something to look at waveform: Oscilloscope, Computer Soundcard, Small Speaker, LED, etc...

 Important note:
 Do not directly connect the DAC output to a speaker/pair of headphones.
 Due to the nature of DAC's the signal has a 2.5V DC offset, that could easily damage your speakers/headphones.
 If you wish to safely connect the output to such devices, a coupling capacitor in series with the output must be used to block any DC voltage (this will shift the center of the waveform back to 0V).
-Due to the low frequency of the output, a larger electrolytic capactor should be used, so it doesn't act too much like a high pass filter and attenuate the signal.
-Hook the positive lead of the capacitor to the DAC ouput and the GND lead to the input of your speakers/headphones.
-To pick a proper size capacitor, the reactance introduced by the coupling capacitor can be calculated with X = 1/(2*pi*f*C), where x is  (ohms), f is signal frequency (hz), and C is capacitance (Farads).
+Due to the low frequency of the output, a larger electrolytic capacitor should be used, so it doesn't act too much like a high pass filter and attenuate the signal.
+Hook the positive lead of the capacitor to the DAC output and the GND lead to the input of your speakers/headphones.
+To pick a proper size capacitor, the reactance introduced by the coupling capacitor can be calculated with X = 1/(2*pi*f*C), where x is  (ohms), f is signal frequency (Hz), and C is capacitance (Farads).
 The lower the input impedance of your load is, the larger the coupling capacitor must be.

 Compile with: